 What services are available on campus to help me become a better college student?

 Your advisor will be a great resource to point you in the right direction.
-The college offers a myriad of services to all students in the Learning Center on campus to support student learning including Placement Testing, a Math Lab, Study Skills Support, Reading Center, Writing Center, Computer Learning Lab, Career Exploration Resources, and peer and professional tutor support.
+The college offers a myriad of services to all students in the Academic Center for Excellence (ACE) on campus to support student learning including Placement Testing, a Math Lab, Study Skills Support, Reading Center, Writing Center, Computer Learning Lab, Career Exploration Resources, and peer and professional tutor support.

 Other services which are ready to assist you include: